JeremiahCheatham/Asteroids-archived/README.md

     sudo bash ./install-astroids-pygame-zero.sh

-You can also run it from the terminal with this command.
+If install you can also run it from the terminal with this command.

     astroids-pygame-zero